 This process entails inserting the temporary well screen and riser into the open borehole created during soil sampling processes.
-When implementing this installation method, the temporary sampling point should never be driven to the desired depth, as this often leads to well failure, both structural and in yield.
+When implementing this installation method, the temporary sampling point should be placed (never driven) to the desired depth as drilling often leads to well failure, both structural and in yield.
 The major advantage of open boreholes is their ease of installation in certain soil types; they are typically best suited for the first WBU.
-Disadvantages include: no filter material; longer development times; low well yield in most cases; allows perched water to enter the borehole; provides a conduit for residual soil impacts to vertically migrate; and use in usually smaller diameter well points.
+Disadvantages include: no filter material; longer development times; low well yield in most cases; allows perched water to enter the borehole; and provides a conduit for residual soil impacts to vertically migrate.